 While at ECC, you'll have an academic advisor starting in your first semester.
-They'll work one-on-one with you to plan your courses and help you succeed in your academic and, ultimately, your professional career.
-Think of the advisor as your coach encouraging your success by following up with you and hearing from your instructors when you need extra support or a development plan to help you get back on track.
-Throughout your time at ECC, you may receive a Spartan Success message to give you and your advisor opportunities to make changes during the semester to help you succeed in your studies.
+Your advisor will work one-on-one with you to plan your courses and help you succeed in your academic and, ultimately, your professional career.
+Your advisor is your coach encouraging your success when you need extra support or help you create a development plan to get back on track.
+They're here for you and help you by following up with instructors to help ensure you get what you need to be successful in your studies.

 - Please schedule your 30-minute appointment online via the accessECC Student Portal (in the ECC Apps section) or by calling 847-214-7390.

 - View the directory to contact an academic advisor

-If you’re planning to transfer to a four-year institution, there’s a lot to think about.
-Which colleges offer the program you’re interested in?
+If you're planning to transfer to a four-year institution, there's a lot to consider.
+Which colleges offer the program you're interested in?
 Will your new school accept your ECC credits?
-What if you don’t know what you want to study?
+What if you don't know what you want to study?
 Transfer advisors work with you to answer those questions and create an individual transfer plan based on your program of study.
-An advisor can tell you about ECC’s agreements with other colleges to ensure a smooth transition.
-We recommend you meet with your advisor each semester — they’re here to help.
+An advisor can tell you about ECC's agreements with other colleges to ensure a smooth transition.

 - Call 847-214-7390 or stop by Building B, Room B120, Student Success Center, to schedule an appointment.

 Career Development Advising

 Choosing a major is one of the most important decisions you will make, and we want to make sure that you have the necessary information to make a well-informed decision.
-Through career assessments, one-on-one meetings, and other resources, ECC will work with you to explore career options that will lead you to a career that you are passionate about.
+ECC will work with you through career assessments, one-on-one meetings, and other resources to explore career options that lead you to a career you're passionate about.